-

 8. National cybersecurity incident management structure

-The Serbian Government established a body to coordinate work on information security and adopted a Decree on the procedure for Notifying on Incidents relating to Information and Communication System of Particular Importance.
+The Serbian Government established a body for coordination of work on information security and adopted a Decree on procedure of Notifying on Incidents relating to Information and Communication System of Particular Importance.

 9. Other cybersecurity initiatives